stolostron/stolostron/README.md

 # Welcome to the Stolostron Project
 Getting started with Red Hat Advanced Cluster Management for Kubernetes?
+Ready to manage your fleet of OpenShift and Kubernetes clusters?
 You're in the right place!
 The Stolostron project houses the projects built into [Red Hat Advanced Cluster Management for Kubernetes](https://www.redhat.com/en/technologies/management/advanced-cluster-management).
 This repo contains tools, integrations, and suggestions to jumpstart your multicluster and multicloud presence!

 ## Looking for Development Preview Content?